apache/cxf/distribution/src/main/release/samples/jms_pubsub/README.txt

 illustration purposes only.

-Building and running the demo using maven
+Building and running the demo using Maven
 ---------------------------------------

-From the base directory of this sample (i.e., where this README file is located), the Ant build.xml file can be used to build and run the demo.
+From the base directory of this sample (i.e., where this README file is located), using either UNIX or Windows:

 Using either UNIX or Windows: